pbuckles22/PythonDartSwiftMinimalTest/CONTEXT.md

-# Flutter Minesweeper with Python Integration - COMPREHENSIVE CONTEXT
+# Flutter Minesweeper with Python Integration - Comprehensive Context

 ## Project Overview

 This project integrates Python functionality (specifically a 50/50 detection algorithm) into a Flutter Minesweeper iOS application.
 The strategy evolved from selectively copying files to starting with a clean, working Python-enabled Flutter project (`PythonDartSwiftMinimalTest`) and then integrating the Minesweeper UI and logic on top.

 ## Development Strategy

 The project is being developed in "chunks":
 - **Chunk 1**: Establish a working Python integration foundation (1+1 test)
 - **Chunk 2**: Integrate the Minesweeper UI
 - **Chunk 3**: Integrate the Python 50/50 detection

-## Current Status: ✅ MAJOR PROGRESS
-- **Approach:** Embedded Python executable in app bundle
-- **Status:** Working on iOS devices with comprehensive test framework
-- **Last Updated:** Current session

 ## Key Technical Architecture